ARP is required for IP on Ethernet

 The ARP cache expiry has a direct consequence for MRP ring failover.

 When an MRP ring fails over, the Ring Manager sends gratuitous ARP frames.
-This flushes stale ARP caches across the network.
-Without gratuitous ARP, devices would continue sending frames to the old path until their ARP entries expire — up to 4 minutes of incorrect routing.
+Gratuitous ARP flushes stale ARP caches across the network.
+Without gratuitous ARP, devices continue sending frames to the old path until the ARP entries expire — up to 4 minutes of incorrect routing.

-This is why MRP convergence time is measured in milliseconds for the ring protocol itself, but the full application recovery time also depends on ARP cache refresh.
+MRP convergence time is measured in milliseconds for the ring protocol.
+The full application recovery time also depends on ARP cache refresh.
 Gratuitous ARP reduces the application recovery time to match the ring convergence time.

 | Platform | Command to view ARP cache |